 The public comment period has been extended to July 19, 2018.

-Written comments may still be submitted to:
+Written comments may be submitted to:

 Mojave National Preserve